 - Statement of technical feasibility and ability of the team to carry out the observations.
-Proposers should explain the work they have done to validate the technical feasibility of their program and the expertise of their team since the SSC will have substantially fewer resources available for user support during the warm mission. - Description of the target provenance for programs requesting generic or ToO targets (e.g. "The targets will be selected from the first data release of the WISE all-sky survey, which is currently scheduled to occur on TBD.").
-In addition, a schedule should be provided showing when throughout Cycle-8 the AORs will be available to schedule.
-Large quantities of time cannot be allocated to programs without known targets unless there is a clear plan for availability of the targets throughout Cycle-8. - A description of the schedule-ability of the program, e.g. what constraints do the target visibilities and necessary science scheduling constraints place on the availability of the program for scheduling.
+Proposers should explain the work they have done to validate the technical feasibility of their program and the expertise of their team since the SSC has substantially fewer resources available for user support during the warm mission. - Description of the target provenance for programs requesting generic or ToO targets (e.g. "The targets will be selected from Mission-X survey, which is currently scheduled to occur on XXX.").
+In addition, a schedule should be provided showing when throughout Cycle-9 the AORs will be available to schedule.
+Large quantities of time cannot be allocated to programs without known targets unless there is a clear plan for availability of the targets throughout Cycle-9. - A description of the schedule-ability of the program, e.g. what constraints do the target visibilities and necessary science scheduling constraints place on the availability of the program for scheduling.
 For example, the targets may be spread across the sky and therefore something will be available at all times to schedule or the targets could be concentrated in a particular field that is visible from approximately May 15-June 15 and December 10-Jan 15. - A statement that no proprietary period is requested for the data, or a request for up to 90 days of proprietary data rights with a justification.